 Once you have been booked for a job, your wardrobe, shoot and possible travel dates will be relayed down to you.
-If it is a film or MOW – Production will contact you directly, hence the importance of filing out casting forms properly and with the most current information you have.
-Production will give you information for your wardrobe, (time, place, what you may need to bring) and call times (where and when you need to be on set).
+If it is a film or MOW (Movie of the Week) – Production may contact you directly, hence the importance of filing out casting forms properly and with the most current information you have.
+Production will give Shine or you directly information for your wardrobe, (time, place, what you may need to bring) and call times (where and when you need to be on set).
 This can sometimes be the night before you are working, as late as 10pm.
 If you have not heard by this time, please call your agent so we can get you any more information you need.

 What You Need To Know On Set:

 - Be Early!!!
 Show up at least 10 minutes early for EVERYTHING – auditions and for bookings on set.
 Once you are on set, scripts can change and they may need you to be aware of the changes, better safe than sorry!

 - Know Your Lines — This seems obvious enough but please be sure you know your lines before you show up to the set.